gpeyton/ai-devotional/devotional/index_Q3.md

 The story of Lord Kelvin, who saw no conflict between science and faith, and honored God through both his work and worship.
 *Hymn*: This Is My Father's World

-## Week 32: The Fifth Commandment
+## Week 32: King & Our Need
 **Memory Verse**: "Honor your father and your mother, that your days may be long in the land that the LORD your God is giving you."
 (Exodus 20:12)

-### Day 1: Which Is the Fifth Commandment?
+### Day 1: How Is Christ a King?
-*Catechism Q63*: Which is the fifth commandment?
+*Catechism Q68*: How is Christ a king?
-*Catechism A*: The fifth commandment is, Honor thy father and thy mother: that thy days may be long upon the land which the Lord thy God giveth thee.
+*Catechism A*: Because he rules over us and defends us.
 *Hymn*: Children of the Heavenly Father

 ### Day 2: Obedience to parents